Harry Hiestand: Chicago Bears

 Hiestand was hired on January 11, 2005 as offensive line coach for the Chicago Bears.
 The Bears were one of six teams to have the same five offensive linemen start all 16 games in 2008 (C Olin Kreutz, LG Josh Beekman, RG Roberto Garza, LT John St. Clair, and RT John Tait), marking the first time since 2001 that the Bears had the same five players start all 16 contests on their offensive line.

 The offensive line would become the most experienced unit on the Bears roster over the next couple of years, led by 11-year veteran and six-time Pro Bowl C Kreutz, who entered the 2009 season having started a team-high 102 consecutive games.

 In 2008, Chicago’s offense attempted 557 pass plays and absorbed 29 sacks.
 In 2006, the Bears attempted 539 pass plays and allowed just 25 sacks, the lowest total given up by the team since allowing 17 in 2001.
 The Bears went on to win the 2006 NFC Championship and the team's first Super Bowl appearance in 21 years in Super Bowl XLI.

 Tennessee and Notre Dame

-After spending two years coaching the offensive line at the University of Tennessee in Knoxville, Tennessee from 2010–2012, Hiestand was hired to the same post at the University of Notre Dame in South Bend, Indiana, under head coach Brian Kelly.
+After spending two years coaching the offensive line at the University of Tennessee in Knoxville, Tennessee from 2010 to 2012, Hiestand was hired to the same post at the University of Notre Dame in South Bend, Indiana, under head coach Brian Kelly.
 Since reaching the BCS National Championship Game during his first season at Notre Dame, Hiestand developed ten current and former NFL offensive linemen, including: